 Elizabeth stood and walked across the room to the fireplace.
 She took the pot that had been sitting on the table near the fireplace, lifting the lid and pouring some of the contents into a bowl.
 The scent of stew came wafting to the bed, making Mr Bennet’s stomach rumble loudly.

 “Well, I have no need of inquiring if you are hungry.”
 Elizabeth teased.
-A small chuckle escaped her, for the first time in days she was able to laugh.
+A small chuckle escaped her, as for the first time in days, she was able to laugh.
 She dished up bowls for herself and Jane as well.
 The trio enjoyed the warmth of the stew allowing the food to nourish their bodies and spirits.

 ~~ ** ~~